Batting average

 • For exceptional bowlers.
 Now there are practically no such people left, but experienced fans will remember the names of Alf Valentine, B. S. Chandrasekhar.

-Another thing is Don Bradman from Australia, who is considered the greatest batsman of all time.
+On the other hand, there’s Don Bradman of Australia, widely regarded as the greatest batsman in cricket history.
 During his career, he has a batting average of 99.94.
 His rise in his career was rapid.
 Already at the age of 22, Brandman has set several impressive records.
 He continued to perform successfully during his 20-year career.
 An attacking style of play distinguished Don.
 Spectacular blows characterized his performances.

 Batting average: leaders in three formats